 Patents are national rights.
-Brexit will have no impact on your patent rights, even if these have been granted under a European patent procedure.
-After Brexit, the UK will continue to be part of the European Patent Convention.
-New patent rights in the UK can still be obtained via a European patent.
+This means that Brexit will not have any affect on patent rights, even if, for instance, these were granted through the European patents procedure.
+After Brexit, the UK will remain part of the European Patents Treaty.
+Therefore, it is still possible to obtain new patent rights in the UK through a European patent.

 Impact on parallel import